tpyork/hgen-612/course-info/hgen-612_syllabus.md

   - Recorded lectures will be stored [here][103].

+## ReproducibiliTea
+This is a journal club sponsored by the VCU Data Science Lab and VCU Libraries with the ambitious goal of fixing science (or at least to start a conversation about a few lingering issues). **Students are required to attend at least one meeting by 2022-04-30**.
+Be sure to read the journal article beforehand.
+And yes, tea will be provided (when we are in-person again).
+See schedule at https://osf.io/g56qp/wiki/Schedule.

 ## Grading
 The point distribution for grades is listed below.
 Details for each assignment will be presented in class.